FrancescoBonizzi/RestartOnCrash/README.md

 ![Icon](RestartOnCrash/_icon.ico)

-All you have to do is to configure it with `configuration.json` file:
+All you have to do is to configure it with `configuration.json` file and run the application:

 ```
 {